Kartaverse/PT-Data-Nodes-Docs/docs/examples.md

 ## Demo PT FBX Camera v001.comp

-Read a PTGui .pts JSON file and create an 3D camera by extracting the camera rotation values, focal length, and source image names.
+Read a PTGui .pts JSON file and create a 3D camera by extracting the camera rotation values, focal length, and source image names.
 The animated camera is then exported to an FBX file that can be loaded into other 3D packages.

 ![ptRotation Example 1](images/comp-Demo-PT-FBX-Camera.png)